-Each type of wax has a maximum amount of fragrance that can be added before the wax before it reaches saturation point and is unable to hold any more fragrance.
-If you add more to this amount, it will be detrimental to the candle's burning experience.
-A soy wax candle that is "fully scented" would have around 6% fragrance.
-With this in mind, a company claiming to be "triple scented" would have to add 18% fragrance (6% x 3 = 18%), which in turn would make the candle unburnable.
+We believe the term ‘Triple scented’ is very misleading, in that it suggests a greater amount of fragrance has been blended into the wax making a highly scented candle.
+This is not true at all.
+Each type of wax has a maximum amount of fragrance that can be added before it reaches saturation point and is unable to hold any more fragrance.
+If you add more fragrance past a waxes saturation point, it will be detrimental to the candle's burning experience.
+A soy wax candle that is at full saturation would have around 8% fragrance.
+With this in mind, a company claiming to be "triple scented" would have to add 24% fragrance (8% x 3 = 24%), which in turn would make the candle un-burnable and highly flammable.

-Yes!!By: Frith on 11 November 2020As a candle maker this drives me crazy when I see people claiming their candles are 'triple scented' As mentioned, for a candle to be truly triple scented it means it has either been loaded to the point where the wax becomes unstable or they have added chemicals to the soy wax to hold the extra scent.
+Yes!!By: Frith on 11 June 2021As a candle maker this drives me crazy when I see people claiming their candles are 'triple scented' As mentioned, for a candle to be truly triple scented it means it has either been loaded to the point where the wax becomes unstable or they have added chemicals to the soy wax to hold the extra scent.

-Triple scentedBy: joanne reid on 28 October 2018A candid and interesting read!
+Triple scentedBy: joanne reid on 1 June 2021A candid and interesting read!
 There are most certainly dodgy candle makers out there, hiding behind words such as 'clean burning', 'natural fragrances' etc. It is annoying as a consumer and just a little research allows you to discover all sorts of things.
 The notion of triple scented is actually dangerous if people were to 'triple scent' their candle, as each fragrance oil has its flash point, or the point where it evaporates.
 This may or may not occur with fire!
 Perhaps we should take them as simply using the wrong words and meaning 'triple wicked'!!
 LOL Thank you